graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 }
 ```

-Inject it into your DI container before calling AddGraphQL:
+Inject the factory into your DI container before calling AddGraphQL:

 ```csharp title="Register Your Protocol Client Factory"
 // startup